bbshocking/h264bitstream/README.md

 * Open-source library for reading and writing H264 standard-compliant stream

-* Create new stream for user-defined syntax parameters through syntax param file
+* Create new stream for user-defined syntax parameters

-Refer 'README' file for more details.
+Refer INTRODUCTION file for more details.